eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ### Interacting with your contract

+Transactions on EOS consist of
-To interact with your contract send a transaction on your local EOS node.
-Transactions on EOS consist of `actions`, so you need to send a single action to your contract.
+`actions`.
+To interact with your contract send a single action to your contract.

 You also need to create a test account from which to send the action.